-Why Should We Take the Time to Write?
+Why Should We Take the Time?

 The pace of life for previous generations was much slower.
 As Jesus and his disciples walked from place to place there was time for conversation and personal reflection.
 In the 1700-1900s people spent hours writing letters, reflecting on their lives, expressing their hearts.
 But not so today.
 Never before in history has there been a society that was so rich in things and so poor in time.
 When do you keep watch over your heart?

-When do you monitor how close you feel to the Lord?
 When do you pay attention to the important things in your life?
 When do you take an honest hard look at what's really motivating you?
 When do you ask yourself if all of your activity is leading you to where you want to go?
 Typically, we don't have a chance in the normal course of our day to pause and reflect and get to know ourselves.
 Journal keeping gives us this opportunity.

 Writers are immersed in their own inner "chaos"—the complexities and apparent contradictions of their inner thoughts.
 Journalkeepers have the freedom to think the previously unthinkable.
 It is inherently messy.
 Mina Shaugnessy writes that the mess is a sign that productive thinking is taking place.
 Often our journals are a wonderful mess of new thinking that goes beyond "stock response."
 Private writing can help us have new thoughts and gives us an opportunity to further develop and expand our thinking.

 Journals can be a wonderful source of insight.
 We can learn from our experiences as we write privately about them.
 The Bible has several examples of God telling people to keep a spiritual journal.
 It says, "At the Lord's direction, Moses kept a written record of their progress."
 Moses obeyed God's command to record Israel's spiritual journey.